kristineccles/dose_reponse/README.md

-# dose_reponse

 This code is associated with the publication:
 ### Spatial patterns of dose-response relationships between mercury and cortisol in the fur of river otter (Lontra canadensis).

-Eccles, K.M., Thomas, P. J., & Chan, H. M. (2019).
-Spatial patterns of dose-response relationships between mercury and cortisol in the fur of river otter (Lontra canadensis).
-Submitted to Environmental Science and Technology
+Eccles, K. M., Thomas, P. J., & Chan, H. M. (2021).
+Spatial patterns of the exposure-response relationship between mercury and cortisol in the fur of river otter (Lontra canadensis).
+Chemosphere, 263, 127992.

+Abstract
+Fur has been validated as a useful biomarker medium for chemical exposures and biological responses in wildlife.
+Mercury (Hg) is known to act as an endocrine disruptor by altering brain neurochemistry.
+In this study, we investigated the spatial patterns of relationships between total Hg (THg) and cortisol in the fur of river otter (Lontra canadensis).
+Geotagged fur samples were obtained from a wildlife biomonitoring program (n = 72) and the North American Fur Auction (n = 37) between 2014 and 2017.
+Fur THg was measured using direct thermal decomposition and fur cortisol was measured using an enzyme-linked immunosorbent assay (ELISA).
+The average fur THg concentration was 11.50 ± 12.40 μg/g fur weight (f.w.), and the fur cortisol concentration was 5.71 ± 8.24 pg/mg.
+Results from the global ordinary least squares regression show no relationship between THg and fur cortisol concentrations.
+However, both Hg and cortisol were heterogeneously distributed across the landscape.
+When a localized geographically weighted regression (GWR) was used, a geographically distinct bi-phasic relationship was observed.
+We suggest this bi-phasic relationship is associated with a threshold THg concentration, beyond which, there was a negative association with measured fur cortisol.
+Results of a break-point analysis, with one break, indicate that the threshold is 16 ± 1.27 μg/g f. w of THg in fur.
+This research highlights the need to use appropriate spatial methods when assessing exposure-response relationships in wildlife across large geographical areas.
+The identified threshold can be used for regulatory purposes.